WHAM - Warmer Homes, Advice and Money

 WHAM employs 7 caseworkers who rotate between partner organisations co-ordinating support and acting as a single point of contact for the client who will have their mobile number and email address.
 A case is not closed until all of the support from the partners is complete.
 Home visits can be undertaken if needed (subject to Covid-19 restrictions).
 Some of the project's results are proximity with people, one-on-one meetings and personalised monitoring inspire trust and make beneficiaries happy.

-The project started in 2017 and was completed in 2021.
-It benefited the disabled, elderly, energy-poor and low-income consumers.
-It addressed the topics of health, Covid-19, energy access and consumption, energy audits, social support and vulnerable consumers (disabled, students, tenants, public housing inhabitants).
+It addressed the topics of: health, Covid-19, energy access and consumption, energy audits, social support and vulnerable consumers (disabled, students, tenants, public housing inhabitants).

 Explore more